jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The Internet Age seeded itself a long time ago.
 All the way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and John Bardeen were designing and building the first computers.
 At the same time, writers like H.G.
 Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and computers ruled the world.

-These authors books such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
+These authors' books such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
 Then came the 1970s; when personal computers, microprocessors, the internet, and other digital technology became real products anyone could buy.
-Here is the start of the Internet Age, and it transformed the world like science fiction promised it would.
+Here is the start of the Internet Age, and it transformed the world just like science fiction said it would.

 With every purchase, renovation, and Christmas gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate, but just one of our laptops can be a typewriter, radio, voice recorder, book, television, photo album, database, calculator, and so many other machines.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need a stream of workers and managers to work.